Army chaplain hugs teenage boy who pleaded guilty to his attempted murder

 An Irish army chaplain who was stabbed by a teenager has hugged the boy who pleaded guilty to his attempted murder in court.

+An Irish army chaplain has hugged and forgiven a teenage boy who repeatedly stabbed him with a hunting knife in an attempted murder last year.

-Fr Paul Murphy was stabbed seven times during an attack at Renmore Barracks in Galway on August 15 2024.
+Fr Paul Murphy was stabbed seven times during the attack at Renmore Barracks in Galway on August 15.

-The priest was assaulted by the teenage boy, then aged 16 but who is now 17, while he was attempting to enter the barracks at around 10.35pm.
+The priest was assaulted by the teenage boy, then aged 16 but now aged 17, while he was attempting to drive into the barracks at around 10.35pm.

-The boy, who cannot be identified because of his age, has pleaded guilty to attempted murder over the incident.
+The boy, who cannot be identified because of his age, pleaded guilty to attempted murder over the incident on February 10.

 He had been arrested at the scene after being restrained by members of the Defence Forces who had previously fired warning shots.